Spanish Food. Ziryab (789-857).

 Ali ibn Nafi, better known as Ziryab.

-By this time, news had reached him of the Umayyad** court of Córdoba in Spain and its attraction as a growing cultural centre to rival Baghdad.
+By this time, news had reached him of the Umayyad** court of Córdoba, in al-Andalus, and its attraction as a growing cultural centre to rival Baghdad.
 The tone was set by the sociable and pleasure-loving Emir of Córdoba, al-Hakam I (r.
 796-822), himself a poet.
 Ziryab wrote to al-Hakam, offering his services, and receiving a favourable reply headed with his family to al-Andalus.

 Ziryab brought with him recipes from Baghdad and created innovative dishes of his own.
 One of these dishes, consisting of meatballs and small triangular pieces of dough fried in coriander oil, came to be known as taqliyat Ziryab, or Ziryab’s fried dish (Flight of the Blackbird web page).
 He is also credited with introducing asparagus, until then looked upon as a weed, to the table.

 To Ziryab, the presentation of food was an essential part of the aesthetic experience.
 Fine food was served on tables covered with exquisitely worked leather, and heavy gold or silver goblets for drink were replaced by delicate glassware which glinted and exposed the colour of its content.
 To ensure this, Ziryab saw to it that a glass factory was built in Córdoba, the fame of which soon spread far and wide.

 But perhaps Ziryab’s most revolutionary contribution to gastronomy was his rejection of food piled on one plate in favour of separate dishes, beginning with soup, followed by fish or meat and ending with fruit, sweet desserts and different nuts.
 It was an innovation unknown even in sophisticated Baghdad.
 It eventually spread to the rest of Europe, and is the forerunner of our modern multi-course meals.